Tencent says Beijing likely to support metaverse - as long as it obeys China rules - NewsBreak

 Tencent says Beijing likely to support metaverse - as long as it obeys China rules

-SHANGHAI, Nov 11 (Reuters) - Chinese social media giant Tencent Holdings (0700.HK) expects Beijing to allow 'metaverse' virtual environment services, now the talk of Silicon Valley, to operate in China - provided they fall in line with Chinese rules.
+SHANGHAI (Reuters) - Chinese social media giant Tencent Holdings expects Beijing to allow ‘metaverse’ virtual environment services, now the talk of Silicon Valley, to operate in China - provided they fall in line with Chinese rules.

 In some of its first public comments on the metaverse, Tencent, China’s biggest company by market value, welcomed the potential for gaming business opportunities in a post-earnings call on Wednesday, but acknowledged China’s version of the metaverse would need to be different to the rest of the world’s.